$0 Delaware Dispute Letter Starter Kit

 Delaware participates in the Interstate Compact on Educational Opportunity for Military Children (MIC3).
 Under MIC3, receiving states are obligated to provide comparable services to what a military-connected student was receiving in the sending state.
 For a child who has transitioned from Part C and has an active IEP, this means the school district receiving the child must convene an IEP meeting and provide services substantially comparable to those in the transferring IEP while the district completes any additional evaluation.

-For families arriving mid-transition — their child was receiving CDW-equivalent services in another state but has not yet had the Part B evaluation — the timeline continues from where it left off.
-Contact the District 2 (Capital School District, which serves Dover AFB) special education office immediately upon arrival, bring all CDW/IFSP records, and request in writing that the evaluation process begin immediately.
+For families arriving mid-transition — their child was receiving CDW-equivalent services in another state but has not yet had the Part B evaluation — contact the special education office of the local school district serving your address immediately upon arrival, bring all CDW/IFSP records, and request in writing that the evaluation process begin immediately.

 What Happens If CDW Services End Without a Part B Placement